Jonty Faull: Early life and junior football

 Faull took up football at under 10 level, playing for Lake Wendouree in the Ballarat Football Netball League.
-He played at the club for two seasons, before moving to the Redan Football Club, where he played the remainder of his junior footbal, including playing in an under-17s grand final victory.
+He played at the club for two seasons, before moving to the Redan Football Club, where he played the remainder of his junior football, including playing in an under-17s grand final victory.
 He attended high school at Ballarat Grammar School.

 In 2022, Faull represented the Victoria Country region at the under-16 national championships.
 The following year he played top level junior representative football for Greater Western Victoria Rebels in the Talent League, kicking 20 goals across 12 games that season.
 Faull also made appearances for Redan's senior men's team in 2023.

 Faull was a member of the AFL Academy program in the 2023/24 summer, gaining a chance to train with an AFL club ahead of his final pre-draft season.
 Early on in 2024, Faull suffered from stress reactions in his back which saw him sidelined for six months.
 He played his first match that season in June, kicking 5 goals.
 Faull was a key member of the Rebels' finals teams, kicking 4 goals in their quarter-final, 5 goals in the side's preliminary final victory over Oakleigh Chargers and 1 goal in their grand final loss to the Sandringham Dragons.
 Across 11 matches that season, Faull averaged 13 disposals, 4.5 marks and 2.5 goals a game, earning him selection in the competition's Team of the Year.
 Faull represented Victoria Country at the 2024 AFL Under 18 Championships, playing three matches and kicking a total of five goals.

 In the week prior to the 2024 AFL draft, Faull was projected by AFL Media and the Herald Sun to be selected with the 22nd and 32nd pick, respectively.